ryrob30/mobile-services.en/help/ios/ios-ext/c-stand-alone-extension-implementation.md

 >[!IMPORTANT]
 >
->Mobile SDK version 4.13.0 or above is required to use stand-alone extensions.
+>To use stand-alone extensions, you must have Mobile SDK version 4.13.0 or later.

 ## Configure your stand-alone extension for use with the SDK {#section_B7A84603BB9D4B48BB46BE8D3B9E3CF0}